Subgroup Fairness in Two-Sided Markets: Conclusions

 \section{Conclusions}

 We have introduced the notion of Inter-fairness across subgroups in a two-sided market, in addition to Intra-subgroup fairness, among individuals within a subgroup.
-We have explored the trade-off between Intra-group and Inter-group fairness on the example of a ride-hailing using Yellow Taxi Trip Dataset.
-Furthermore, we have shown that considering both objectives at the same time is possible within the market clearing, and leads to a an efficiently approximable non-convex augmented Lagrangian formulation.
-We have presented promising computational results for several numerical routines; an approach considering a convex combination of objectives Intra 5 and Inter 3 seemed particularly promising.
+We have explored the trade-off between Intra-group and Inter-group fairness on the example of a ride-hailing using the Yellow Taxi Trip Dataset.
+Furthermore, we have shown that considering both objectives at the same time is possible within the market-clearing, and leads to an efficiently approximable non-convex augmented Lagrangian formulation.
+Our implementation is available online \footnote{\url{https://github.com/Quan-Zhou/Fairness-in-Two-Sided-Markets}}.
+We have presented promising computational results for several numerical routines; an approach considering a convex combination of objectives Intra~5 and Inter~3 seemed particularly promising.

-We hope that the notion, the insights, and algorithms may be applicable across a range of two-sided markets, such as online labour platforms and college admissions, and perhaps extended towards comprehensive framework for multiple fairness criteria, such as the fairness resolution model in \cite{awasthi2020beyond} and the permutation testing framework in \cite{diciccio2020evaluating}.
-One could also consider robust \cite{NEURIPS2020_37d097ca,NEURIPS2020_07fc15c9} extensions.
+We hope that the notion, the insights, and algorithms may be applicable across a range of two-sided markets, such as online labour platforms and college admissions, and perhaps extended to a comprehensive framework for multiple fairness criteria, such as the fairness resolution model in \cite{awasthi2020beyond} and the permutation testing framework in \cite{diciccio2020evaluating}.
+One could consider robust \cite{NEURIPS2020_37d097ca,NEURIPS2020_07fc15c9} extensions or combining with localisation of Pareto-optimal equilibrium points \cite{roijers2021following,monfared2021pareto}.
+One could also consider finite-horizon properties of the trajectory of solutions of \eqref{pro:QP_t-Lagrange} using recent results \cite{bellon2021time} on time-varying semidefinite programming.
+Finally, one could also ask numerous questions \cite{ghosh2021unique} in relation to the long-run behaviour of such systems, whose answers may be based on recent work on the ergodic control of ensembles \cite{fioravanti2019ergodic,ghosh2021ergodic}.
+Overall, we imagine that this may contribute towards a theoretical foundation for the study of fairness in two-sided markets.